qoudri4re/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-newest_files -- a script that displays the 10 newest files in the current directory.
 13-unique -- a script that takes a list of words as input and prints only words that appear exactly once.
-14-findthatword -- a script that Displays lines containing the pattern “root” from the file /etc/passwd
+14-findthatword -- a script that Displays lines containing the pattern “root” from the file /etc/passwd 15-countthatword --a script that Displays the number of lines that contain the pattern “bin” in the file /etc/passwd